What Is Guardianship?

 The responsibilities of a guardian vary depending on the court’s determination of what is necessary, but they may include:

 - Managing the property of the ward

 - Ensuring the ward receives all necessary care and services, including medical care and services

 - Filing annual plans regarding care with the court

 - And much, much more

 Have More Questions About Guardianship?

 At Patriot Legal Group we want to help guide you through the guardianship process.
-Call us at 407-737-7222 or email us at [email protected] to schedule your free consultation with one of our attorneys.
+Contact us to schedule your free consultation with one of our attorneys.